 Andrew Deakin is a public lawyer.
-His practice focusses on human rights, national security, prisons, and mental health.
+His public law practice focusses on national security law, human rights and prisons law.
 He has experience of acting in politically sensitive public inquiries and inquests raising human rights issues.
-Andrew is regularly instructed to advise on matters of data protection and freedom of information.
+Andrew is regularly instructed to advise on matters of data protection, freedom of information and other regulatory matters.

-Andrew was appointed to the Attorney General’s B Panel in 2014.
+Andrew was appointed to the Attorney General’s A Panel in 2018.
 He acts for both claimants and public authorities.

 Public Law & Human Rights